 English, Irish, German, French, Spanish (pocito!)

-When it is available - your accommodation may be a very cosy wooden, grass-roofed cabin with kitchen/livingroom, electric shower and wood-burning stove just adjacent to our house.
+IF and WHEN it is available - your accommodation MAY be a very cosy wooden, grass-roofed cabin with kitchen/livingroom, electric shower and wood-burning stove just adjacent to our house.
 It is your own private space and perfect for couples or friends who don't mind sharing their living accommodation.
 (There's a double bed and a sofa bed).
 It's near enough not to be lonely but separate enough to give you some privacy and space.
 The views of the sea just a few hundred meters away are incredible.

 Your own transport would be highly recommended as there is no local transport, but if you are happy to stay local there are a lot of lovely walks all around.
 We are happy to give you a lift if we are going into the local village or town for shopping etc, but we don't provide a taxi service.
 That said, you are welcome to join us for dancing, yoga, drumming or badminton which we go to most weeks.